ctx/ws-session/README.md

 With herbstluftwm you can save and restore the layout of the workspace.

 The applications do not support this out of the box:
-* The wrappers in the bin folder make it possible to save and restore the state of the applications.
+* The 'ws-app' wrapper in the bin folder makes it possible to save and restore the state of applications.
-* With the 'ws-cmd' wrapper you can start ncurses and other cli applications which should get restarted.
+* With the 'ws-cmd' wrapper you can start ncurses and other cli applications which will get restarted.
 No state is saved exept the cwd and cmdline.
-* Applications which are not on the blacklist just get restarted.
+* Other Applications which are not on the blacklist just get restarted.
 No state is saved exept the cwd and cmdline.

 Look at the app and wm folders to see what is already supported or look here: https://github.com/ctx/ws-session/wiki/What-should-work